andrewzah/com.andrewzah/content/posts/korean-learning-useful-apps.md

 You can save and re-arrange dictionaries, so I've set it up like so:

 - Korean-English dictionary: definitions in English
-- 국어사전: defintions in Korean
+- 국어사전: definitions in Korean
 - 한자사전: Hanja definitions
 - Papapgo: I have the app installed but it's a convenient link.